 In addition to the GDPR, Visier also complies with other applicable data protection laws and aligns with industry standards, frameworks and privacy best practices.

 To learn more about our privacy commitments, please read our Privacy Overview.

 Your Data and Using the Visier Solution

 Visier strives to create a trusted environment and is committed to practicing transparency in how we handle our customers’ data.
 Our customers are, and remain, the data controller for the personal data being processed in the Visier solution.
 As the data processor, Visier shares responsibilities for data protection with our customers.
 We have implemented processes to ensure personal data is handled appropriately and securely throughout the data lifecycle.

-To help customers understand how Visier has implemented measures to ensure personal data is handled in accordance with the GDPR, we have highlighted some of the main GDPR requirements and how Visier helps to address them.
+To help customers understand how Visier has implemented measures to ensure personal data is handled in accordance with the General Data Protection Regulation (GDPR), we have highlighted some of the main GDPR requirements and how Visier helps to address them.
 Customers may also find this high level summary useful in supporting its compliance efforts with Article 35 Data Protection Impact Assessments (DPIAs) for high risk processing activities.